11612228/OS_project1/Final_report.md

 ### Synchronization
 - The race condition is prevented by make `exec_file` write disable while the thread is executing.
+- Ensure that syscall is not executed concurrently by using `sys_lock`.

 ### Rationale
 - Check whether the file is not null.
 - Check that command is valid.